stoffee/terraform-hcp-vault-eks/README.md

     open $(terraform output --raw vault_private_url)
     ```

-2. On a Mac, obtain the Token to Sign in to Vault:
+22. Obtain the Token to Sign in to Vault (on a Mac):

     ```bash
     terraform output --raw vault_root_token | pbcopy